-Once your UPMC transplant coordinator calls to let you know that you're on the heart transplant waiting list, the next phase of the process begins.
+Once you're on the UNOS (United Network for Organ Sharing) heart transplant waiting list, the next phase of your journey begins.

-Placement on the heart transplant waiting list is according to priority.
+Placement on the heart transplant waiting list is by the following priority status:

-While you're on the heart transplant waiting list, you may need to relocate to Pittsburgh.
+While you're on the heart transplant waiting list, you may need to stay in Pittsburgh.

-Maintaining your health as much as possible is important during the critical waiting phase.
+Maintaining your health as much as possible is crucial during the waiting stage of your heart transplant journey.

-Surgeons must transplant a donor heart within a specific amount of time.
+Surgeons must transplant a donor heart within a certain amount of time.
 You will always need to be within four hours of the hospital while you're on the heart transplant waiting list.

-Please inform your transplant coordinator of any travel that will take you outside the travel time window.
+Please inform your transplant coordinator of any travel that will take you outside the four-hour window.

 If you must travel, we may place you in an “inactive status” on the list.